Nursing RN & BSN Information Sessions

-Before meeting directly with a PV nursing advisor, it is mandatory that students attend a Nursing Information Session.
-Learn:
+Before meeting with a PV nursing advisor, it is recommended that students attend a Nursing Info Session.

-- About BSN/MSN partners: ASU, NAU, Upper Iowa, GCU, Ottawa, University of Phoenix, Franklin Pierce University
+About BSN/MSN partners: ASU, NAU, Upper Iowa, GCU, Ottawa, University of Phoenix, Franklin Pierce University

 Paramedic to RN program

 Feb 14, 28, Mar 21, April 4, 18, May 2